-More than number crunching and memorization, Webster's bachelor degrees in Mathematics teach you about relationships, patterns and logic while providing you with analytical skills that can be used in a variety of professions.
-The fastest growing jobs in Math these days are actuaries, cryptographers, economists, financial analysts, mathematicians, operations research analysts, personal financial advisors, statisticians and teachers in grades ranging from kindergarten to high school.
+More than number crunching and memorization, Webster's bachelor degree in Mathematics teaches students about relationships, patterns, and logic while providing analytical skills that can be used in a variety of professions.
+The fastest growing jobs in Math these days are actuaries, cryptographers, economists, financial analysts, mathematicians, operations research analysts, personal financial advisors, statisticians, and teachers in grades ranging from kindergarten to high school.

 Points of Distinction